 Excellent bass range performance.
 Sub-bass which is responsible for low-end thump and rumble is extended down to 10Hz, which is excellent.
 The rest of the response is nearly flat but above our target by about 2dB, placing the bass of these headphones slightly north of neutral.

-Decent treble range performance.
+Decent treble range performance for the HyperX Cloud Stinger.
 The overall response is relatively inconsistent, and the 5dB dip between 4KHz and 8KHz will have a small negative effect on detail and presence of vocals/leads.

 Poor soundstage performance.
 Due to the closed-back design and relatively shallow earcups, the Cloud Stinger won't have an open or out-of-head soundstage, like loudspeakers are able to create.